Partial Matchings Induced by Morphisms between Persistence Modules

 \section{Abstract}

-The notion of persistence partial matching, as a generalization of partial matchings between persistence modules, is introduced.
-We study how to obtain a persistence partial matching $\mtg_f$, and a partial matching $\mtm_f$, induced by a morphism $f$ between persistence modules, both being linear with respect to direct sums of morphisms.
-Some of their properties are also provided, including their stability after a perturbation of the morphism $f$, and their relationship with other induced partial matchings already defined in TDA.
+We study how to obtain partial matchings using the block function $\cM_f$, induced by a morphism $f$ between persistence modules. $\cM_f$ is defined algebraically and is linear with respect to direct sums of morphisms.
+We study some interesting properties of $\cM_f$, and provide a way of obtaining $\cM_f$ using matrix operations.